 “Campbell writes with a tone of honest humility as he describes various triumphs and frustrations during his career … Throughout, Campbell’s prose is conversational, humorous, and straightforward.”

 A Fullness of Uncertain Significance: Stories of Surgery, Clarity, & Grace

 The book is a collection of sixty stories and essays drawn from the arc of Dr. Campbell's career, beginning with his first days working as an emergency room nursing assistant to the near-completion of his career as a head and neck surgeon.

 The stories will resonate with physicians and healthcare providers at all stages of their careers, as well with medical students who are trying to better understand what it might be like to be a surgeon.
-Non-medical readers will discover that surgeons are more than their depictions on Scrubs or Gray's Anatomy.
+Non-medical readers will discover that surgeons are more a bit more nuanced than their depictions on Scrubs or Gray's Anatomy.

 Through these well-crafted, poignant, sometimes funny, and always insightful stories, Dr. Campbell shares with the reader what his patients and their families shared with him, having never forgotten what it felt like to be a beginner.

-"These stories blend my loves of patient care, resident education, and narrative medicine.
+"These stories blend my loves of patient care, medical education, resident training, and narrative medicine.
 I have been gratified by the reaction of readers and hope this book inspires others to share their stories, as well."

 - Bruce H Campbell, MD FACS